ryanvgates/ReadingList/README.md

 * The Goal: A Process of Ongoing Improvement by Eliyahu M. Goldratt, Jeff Cox
 * Peopleware: Productive Projects and Teams (3rd Edition) by Tom DeMarco, Tim Lister
 * Understanding A3 Thinking: A Critical Component of Toyota's PDCA Management System 1st Edition by Durward K. Sobek II (Author), Art Smalley (Author)
+* The Monk and the Riddle: The Art of Creating a Life While Making a Living by Randy Komisar
 *